hexszeug/livetwice/README.md

 # livetwice
+## This is a bukkit plugin
+See its page on dev.bukkit.org/projects/livetwice

 ## LiveTwice is a Minigame
 If the plugin is enabled, you cannot do anything else than playing it.